Louis Philippe II, Duke of Orléans: Citoyen Égalité

 Due to the liberal ideology that separated Philippe d'Orléans from the rest of his royal family, he always felt uncomfortable with his name.
-He felt that the political connotations associated with his name did not match his democratic and Enlightenment philosophies, thus he requested that the Paris Commune (French Revolution) allow his name to be changed, which was granted.
+He felt that the political connotations associated with his name did not match his democratic and Enlightenment philosophies, thus he requested that the Paris Commune allow his name to be changed, which was granted.
 Shortly after the September Massacres in 1792, he changed his surname to Égalité, ("equality" in English).
 As one of the three words in the motto of the French Revolution (Liberté, Égalité, Fraternité), he felt that this name better represented him as a symbol of the French people and what they were fighting for.

 Égalité also attributed his new surname to the reputation of generosity that he had among the people of France, especially the poor.
 He was well known for distributing food and money to the poor, as well as providing shelter for homeless during the severe winter of 1788–1789.